raycast/extensions/extensions/note-in-google-doc/README.md

 ## Overview

-This Raycast extension seamlessly integrates with Google Docs, allowing users to effortlessly manage and send notes right from their Raycast interface.
-This makes it super easy to store quick notes on the cloud, making it convenient to have persistent notes.
+This Raycast extension seamlessly integrates with Google Docs, allowing users to effortlessly manage and send notes right from their Raycast interface to a persistent storage.

 Note: This extension requires an internet connection and a Google account to function.